jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

     sudo gem install vagrant
     vagrant box add precise32 http://files.vagrantup.com/precise32.box

+Now create and `cd` to the directory you want to hold your Vagrant box.
+I'll put it in a folder called VagrantStache in my home directory.

+    mkdir ~/VagrantStache
+    cd ~/VagrantStache

-The next command will create a "Vagrantfile" in your current working directory, so first `cd` to where you want your installation to go.
+The next command will create a "Vagrantfile" in your current working directory

     vagrant init precise32

 Open the newly created "Vagrantfile" in your preferred text editor and uncomment the line `config.vm.network :hostonly, "192.168.33.10"` (near or at line 23).
 You may also specify an address of your choosing instead of the default.